hhimanshu1/1915034/practical.md

 Enter an integer: 1001
 1001 is a palindrome.
 ```
-# 15.programs to fybonic series
+# 15.programs to fibonacci series
 ```C
 #include <stdio.h>
 int main()